jeka-dev/jeka/docs/articles/listicle-why-i-made-it.md

 Traditional Java build tools are written in *Java* but expose an external DSL API (XML, Kotlin, etc.) to configure them.
 This approach isolates public from internal API but makes tools more tedious to extend and harder to debug.

 I would expect a build tool that I can configure or extend using simple stupid Java.
 I would like to tacle build/delivery complexity the same way I do for regular code.
-Meaning design, implement, re-factorize, test, share in jar files, run in debugger,...
-Java code.

-By including a comprehensive Java library for building projects and a lightweight layer of reusable components, Jeka can be used as a pure Java build tool, with straightfoward configuration, extension and troubleshooting.
+By including a comprehensive Java library for building projects and a thin layer of reusable components, Jeka can be used as a pure Java build tool, with straightfoward configuration, extension and troubleshooting.